saranya-venkatraman/saranya-venkatraman.github.io/_pages/about.md

 <body>
      <p>Hello!
 I'm a PhD student at Pennsylvania State University, specializing in the Informatics track with a focus on Data Science & Artificial Intelligence.
 I am advised by <a href="https://pike.psu.edu/dongwon/" target="_blank">Prof. Dongwon Lee</a> and a part of the <a href="https://pike.psu.edu/index.html" target="_blank">PIKE research group</a>.
 I am also a Visiting Scholar at New York University in <a href="https://hhexiy.github.io" target="_blank">Prof. He He</a>'s group.</p>

      <p>My research focuses on <em>machine-generated text detection, authorship attribution, obfuscation, and watermarking approaches</em> for Large Language Models (LLMs).
 I am also interested in the <em>evaluation of LLM-generated texts</em> and what might or might not make them "human-like".
-I also hope to work further on leveraging psycholinguistic theory for Natural Language Processing (NLP) applications and find ways in which models can directly learn from human cognitive processes.</p>
+I hope to work further on leveraging psycholinguistic theory for Natural Language Processing (NLP) applications and find ways in which models can directly learn from human cognitive processes.</p>

   <h2 style="color: #5F9EA0;">News</h2>